 Internal Reliability and Discriminative Validity: The LUI's development and studies of its internal reliability and discriminative validity are described in O'Neill (2007, Journal of Speech, Language and Hearing Research).

 The Language Use Inventory is used by researchers and speech-language professionals working in universities, clinics, hospitals, schools and private practice throughout North America, as well as in the United Kingdom, Ireland, Australia, and New Zealand.
 The work of these researchers continues to inform the psychometric properties of the LUI and new work appearing is highlighted in LUI Publications.

-For some of these translations, further materials (e.g., a fully completed translation of the LUI and guidelines for use based on completed studies) are available for use by speech-language professionals and researchers free of charge Where this is the case, a separate web page is being created for each language to provide professionals and researchers with the most up-to-date information and materials concerning these translations.
+For some of the translations of the LUI into other languages, further materials (e.g., a fully completed translation of the LUI and guidelines or a manual for use based on completed studies) are available for use by speech-language professionals and researchers free of charge.
+Where this is the case, a separate web page is being created for each language to provide professionals and researchers with the most up-to-date information and materials concerning these translations.
 The content of these pages is provided and updated by the primary researchers involved, whose contact information is provided for further correspondence if desired.

 At present further materials are available for the following translations of the LUI: